Unforgettable Cobra Kai Sayings: Memorable Lines from All Seasons

 From Season 1, Episode 6 “Quiver”:

-Johnny’s finally got his Dojo class up and running, and it turns out a pack of misfits.
+Johnny finally got his Dojo class up and running, and it turned out to be a pack of misfits.
 But that’s no matter because the whole point of Cobra Kai is that anyone can “become Badass.”

-This quote refers to this part of Cobra Kai’s mantra, that fear and pain do not exist in this dojo, and they can be overcome.
+This quote refers to this part of Cobra Kai’s mantra: Fear and pain do not exist in this dojo and can be overcome.

 2. “That’s just black paint on a white wall.”